rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 }
 {{< /highlight >}}

-It should give you the last message from the seed data, but not more even though the limit is set to 2, because there are only 3 messages in the database and you already have retrieved 2 of them in the previous page:
+The result gives the last message from the seed data, but the limit is set to 2 messages.
+This happens because there are only 3 messages in the database and you already have retrieved 2 in the last pagination action:

 {{< highlight javascript >}}
 {